Alice in Chains: 2017–2021: Rainier Fog

 On December 1, 2020, Alice in Chains was honored with the Founders Award from Seattle's Museum of Pop Culture.
 The benefit concert featured tribute performances from artists such as Ann Wilson, Korn, Metallica, Fishbone, Dallas Green, Billy Corgan, Tad Doyle, members of Soundgarden and Pearl Jam, among others.
 The event was made available for streaming for free and raised more than $600,000 for the museum in its first night.
 A compilation featuring highlights from the tribute was made available for streaming on Amazon Music.

-2022–present: Upcoming seventh studio album
+2022–present: Potential seventh studio album, Kinney health issues and cancelled tour

-In an April 2022 interview, vocalist William DuVall revealed that he was "sure" Alice in Chains will begin working on their seventh studio album later in the year: "We had a lot of time imposed on us and I think we're going through this period of catching up on things that we had planned for 2020 [and] 2021, and we're all finally getting to do that now.
+In an April 2022 interview, vocalist William DuVall revealed that he was "sure" Alice in Chains would begin working on their seventh studio album later in the year: We had a lot of time imposed on us and I think we're going through this period of catching up on things that we had planned for 2020 [and] 2021, and we're all finally getting to do that now.
 So, it's kind of like a stopgap and we're just dealing with all of these stockpiled projects that we had planned a few years back.
-So once we get back up to speed with things and we get these dates underway in late summer, I'm sure it will spark a whole bunch of ideas for the next Alice in Chains studio album."
+So once we get back up to speed with things and we get these dates underway in late summer, I'm sure it will spark a whole bunch of ideas for the next Alice in Chains studio album.

+However, in March 2023, DuVall stated there were "no plans" for new Alice in Chains music.

+In February 2025, the band announced appearances at Welcome to Rockville in Daytona Beach, Florida, Sonic Temple in Columbus, Ohio, and MMR*B*Q, a festival hosted by WMMR in Camden, New Jersey, alongside three other headlining performances with Chained Saint, a thrash metal band from Florida.
+The tour was set to kick off at Mohegan Sun Arena in Montville, Connecticut on May 8, when Kinney suffered a medical emergency during soundcheck that evening.
+The band described the event as "non-life threatening" but were forced to cancel the show; two days later, the entire tour was scrapped.
+The band was advised Kinney's health issue needed "immediate attention" and he was unfit to perform the scheduled dates, though they stated "his long-term prognosis is positive."

+In a September 2025 interview with Cleveland.com, Cantrell stated that Alice in Chains "had a tour planned for, like, right now that kind of fell through", adding, "So we had some bad luck; we planned on doing much more this year, but it just didn't work out."
+He also commented on the possibility of the band touring or recording a new album in 2026: "We'll take a look at it again probably early next year and figure out what we're gonna do, whether go in and make another record or do some shows — or both."